dashroshan/coding-contests-companion/README.md

 ## About

-Coding Contests Companion is a discord bot that displays ongoing and upcoming coding contests from CodeChef, LeetCode, HackerRank, CodeForces, AtCoder, and HackerEarth, and sends notification an hour before any contest is about to start. **Never miss a coding contest again!**
+Coding Contests Companion is a discord bot that displays all ongoing and upcoming coding contests from CodeChef, LeetCode, HackerRank, CodeForces, AtCoder, Google KickStart, and HackerEarth in one place in your discord server.
+You can set up an embed for your members to take a role themselves which will be pinged an hour before any contest is about to start with the contest details. **Never miss a coding contest again!**

-It can also send a random problem selected by LeetCode everyday covering a variety of topics to keep you consistent, sharp, and ready 💪
+The bot can also send a random problem selected by LeetCode every day covering a variety of topics to keep your server members consistent, sharp, and ready 💪

+Use the /help command after inviting the bot for the user guide.

 ## Contributing